mattbasta/webraft/README.md

 When you wish to add a node to the cluster, call `join('node address')` on an instance of your `RaftInterface` implementation.
 When a node leaves the cluster, call `leave('node address')`.

 When data becomes available, you can either call `gotData(payload)` on the appropriate `NodeInstance` implementation, or `gotData('from address', payload)` on the `RaftInterface` instance.
 Either works.

+## Assumptions

+WebRaft assumes that message delivery is guaranteed.
+If your transport doesn't make that guarantee, you must implement your own means of retrying messages and verifying delivery.